 I’ve made a decision: no more teaching Java.
 It was easy: I woke up one Sunday morning and I just knew it: next week was going to be my final class.
 I was lucky – it was a great class.
 The students were nice, they were clever, they were eager to learn Java.
 And I was in good shape as well.
 It left behind a very positive feeling about teaching Java.
 I couldn’t have imagined a better way to go.

 Is that all?
 No. It gets even better.
 Teaching was the only reason I was still using Java.
 Having left that reason behind, I’m now also stopping programming in Java.
-I used it for server-side programming only, of course.
-For the back-ends of websites and iOS apps.
-This past year, I replaced my website with a new WordPress-based version.
-It’s not Java.
-I also rewrote the back-end for apps in Swift.
+I was using it it for server-side programming only, like most Java programmers do.
+More specifically: for the back-ends of websites and of my iOS apps.
+However, this past year, I’ve replaced all of my (Java-based) websites with new WordPress-based versions.
+They don’t use Java anymore.
+In addition, I rewrote the back-end for my apps: it’s now fully written in Swift.
 Goodbye Java, I don’t need you any longer.
-It’s not even installed on my server anymore.
+Java is not even installed on my server anymore.

 Will I miss teaching, will I miss Java?
 No. I’m already well into programming Swift, and right now I want to spend my time programming, not teaching.
 It’s great fun.
 But what I suddenly realized, while attending a nice gathering after the final course: I will miss the people.
 I will miss the students (most of them), I will miss the colleagues (fellow teachers, operations people, even the sales people).
 I wasn’t prepared for that.
 It’s a pity.
 But it’s not going to change my mind.
 Because, as all Java programmers know, you cannot extend a final class.
 The compiler will object if you try.